survivejs/react-book/manuscript/00_introduction.md

 ## Getting Support

-As no book is perfect you will likely come by issues and might have some questions related to the content.
+As no book is perfect, you will likely come by issues and might have some questions related to the content.
 There are a couple of options:

 * [GitHub Issue Tracker](https://github.com/survivejs/webpack_react/issues)
 * [Gitter Chat](https://gitter.im/survivejs/webpack_react)